unixorn/awesome-zsh-plugins/README.md

 These frameworks make customizing your ZSH setup easier.

-You can find some interesting performance timing comparisons of various frameworks in the following locations.
+You can find performance timing comparisons of various frameworks in the following locations.

 - [rossmacarthur/zsh-plugin-manager-benchmark](https://github.com/rossmacarthur/zsh-plugin-manager-benchmark) - Contains performance benchmarks for the most popular ZSH frameworks, including both install time and load time.
 - [pm-perf-test](https://github.com/z-shell/pm-perf-test) - Tooling for running performance tests on multiple ZSH frameworks.